Last updated Apr. 18, 2023 by Charles Zemub

-Before you can become a real estate mogul, it’s essential to understand what kind of investment strategy you want to employ.
+Before becoming a real estate mogul, you must understand what kind of investment strategy you want to employ.
 There are many different types of investments that you could use as part of your portfolio, including:

-- Investing – This approach involves purchasing property at its current market value with the intention to hold onto it for an extended period until its value increases significantly over time through appreciation or rent gain.
+- Investing – This approach involves purchasing property at its current market value to hold onto it for an extended period until its value increases significantly over time through appreciation or rent gain.

-- Flipping – With this strategy, investors buy properties to sell them quickly for a profit within one year or less after the purchase date.
-For flipping (or any other strategy) to work effectively requires careful research before making any investments so that there aren’t any surprises down the road when things don’t go according to plan
+- Flipping – With this strategy, investors buy properties to sell quickly for a profit within one year or less after the purchase date.
+Flipping (or any other strategy) to work effectively requires careful research before making any investments so that there aren’t any surprises down the road when things don’t go according to plan.

-There are many ways for you to become a millionaire through real estate investing if you’re willing to put in some hard work!
+There are many ways to become a millionaire through real estate investing if you’re willing to work hard!
 To reach this goal yourself, certain things need to be considered before making any decisions regarding your plans:

 What does a real estate investor do?